sourabhagrawal23/Shopify/README.md

 # Shopify
 Desktop based application for shopping of mobiles and accessories.
-Developed using Java SE for Frontend as well as Backand.
+Developed using Java SE for Frontend as well as Backend.
 Used MYSQL Database.

 If you like this repo then please give it a ⭐️

+## Things you need before getting started
+1. Technical Requirements:
+   1. The Project requires [JDK 7](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or higher.
+   1. [MYSQL Command Line Client](https://dev.mysql.com/downloads/mysql/) must be installed on your computer.
+## IMP
+The Project may involve any sort of bug and it is currently under development and is subject to change.
-# Screenshots
+## Screenshots
 ![0](https://github.com/sourabhagrawal23/Shopify/blob/master/Screenshots/0.png?raw=true)

 ![1](https://github.com/sourabhagrawal23/Shopify/blob/master/Screenshots/1.png?raw=true)